bedita/docs/source/setup.rst

 .. code-block:: bash

-    $ docker build -t bedita4-local .
+    $ docker build -t bedita-local .

-You may of course choose whatever name you like for the generated image instead of ``bedita4-local``.
+You may of course choose whatever name you like for the generated image instead of ``bedita-local``.

 Run
 ----